- Find a Trail

 The park is home to Cypress Point, offering views of extensive stands of bald cypress trees—the northernmost in the eastern United States.
 The area can be reached via hiking trails from The Bob.
 Birdwatchers may be able to spot the elusive pileated woodpeckers that inhabit these freshwater cypress marshes.

-At the park’s southeastern end, the trail passes by Bethesda Church’s historic cemetery along Wootten Road that is worth a stop to see century-old headstones.
+At the park’s southeastern end, the trail passes by Bethesda Church’s historic cemetery along Wootten Road; exploring the century-old headstones easily merits a stop.
 The trail then continues back into the forest and eventually leads to the Trap Pond camping area.
-From the campground, the trail continues around the western edge of the pond to another larger dam and then turns back toward the picnic area and the Baldcypress Nature Center where the loop began.
+From the campground, the trail proceeds around the western edge of the pond to another larger dam and then turns back toward the picnic area and the Baldcypress Nature Center where the loop began.
+The shorter, wooded American Holly Trail picks up from the nature center as well, for those looking for an extra spur for their hike or ride.

 While the full Bob Trail permits hiking and bicycling, equestrian use is restricted to the southwestern portion of the trail.
 Trail use markers will guide you.